Liberty Tunnel: Ventilation

 There was not yet a ventilation system when the tunnels opened, but authorities decided the flow of traffic would allow for a natural draft of ventilation.
-On May 10, 1924, a traffic jam which occurred due to a Pittsburgh Street Railway Company strike, causing vehicles to be stopped, idling in the tunnels.
+On May 10, 1924, a traffic jam occurred due to a Pittsburgh Street Railway Company strike, which caused vehicles to be left stopped and idling in the tunnels.
 Several motorists passed out from the fumes emitted from the exhaust of the congested vehicles.
 For the safety of motorists, the number of vehicles permitted through the tunnels was regulated until a ventilation system was installed.

-With help from the U.S. Bureau of Mines, tunnel engineers designed a system to ventilate the tunnels to accommodate the high traffic flow.
+With help from the United States Bureau of Mines, tunnel engineers designed a system to ventilate the tunnels to accommodate the high traffic flow.
 In 1928, construction of four 200 ft vertical shafts was completed to continuously provide fresh air to the tunnels.
 A plant located on top on the mountain was constructed to pump the fresh air through the shafts, which also tower 110 ft above the plant.
 After the ventilation system was put into service, the traffic restrictions were lifted.

 Liberty Bridge

 Following the completion of the Liberty Tunnels, the Liberty Bridge was completed and linked to the tunnels on March 27, 1928.
-The bridge and tunnel combination gave motorists and pedestrians a direct route to the city without traveling over or around Mt.
-Washington.
+The bridge and tunnel combination gave motorists and pedestrians a direct route to the city without traveling over or around Mount Washington.